rebelinux/Diagrammer.Core/Docs/support.md

 Reproducibility: Include steps that allow us to easily reproduce the issue.
 Minimal Example: Strip down your example to the bare minimum necessary to exhibit the problem.
 Clarity and Detail: Provide enough context for others to understand your environment and scenario.
 By following these guidelines, you help us address issues faster and more effectively.
-Thank you for contributing to making MilestonePSTools better!
+Thank you for contributing to making Diagrammer.Core better!

 ## How to submit a bug report